jakeogh/hashfs/README.rst

     from hashfs import HashFS

 Designate a root folder for ``HashFS``.
-If the folder doesn't already exist, it will be created.
+If the folder doesn't already exist, it will be created on the first write.

 .. code-block:: python